 The Company has reached agreement with the Swiss tax authorities for a set level of annual profit for Swiss corporation tax purposes.
-The reported taxable annual profit will equal the higher of 0.01% of the outstanding Notes or CHF 25,000.
+The reported taxable annual profit will equal the higher of 0.01% of the average of the Aggregate Principal Amount Outstanding or CHF 25,000.
 The ruling is contingent on the Company operating within the Transaction documentation.